Nissi-Ngandu/Nissi-Ngandu/README.md

 - 👋 Hi, I’m @Nissi-Ngandu
 - 👀 I’m interested in music, technology, and cars.
 - 🌱 I’m currently learning Software development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any software engineering roles as an intern or a graduate program.
 - 📫 How to reach me email: nissingandu@icloud.com
 alternatively 19007439@vcconnect.co.za